 How will abstracts be selected?

 Abstracts will be evaluated on merit and quality of application materials.
-Only one abstract may be submitted by each applicant.

 Where does AbGradCon get its funding?